Toggle: English / Spanish

 People with decreased sensation should check their feet (or other affected area) often for bruises, open skin areas, or other injuries that may go unnoticed.
 These injuries may become severely infected because the pain nerves of the area are not signaling the injury.

-People with mononeuropathy multiplex are prone to new nerve injuries at pressure points such as the knees and elbows.
-They should avoid putting pressure on these areas, for example by not leaning on the elbows, crossing the knees, or holding similar positions.
+People with multiple mononeuropathy are prone to new nerve injuries at pressure points such as the knees and elbows.
+They should avoid putting pressure on these areas, for example, by not leaning on the elbows, crossing the knees, or holding similar positions for long periods.

-A full recovery is possible if the cause is found and treated, especially if the nerve damage is limited.
-Some people have no type of disability.
+A full recovery is possible if the cause is found and treated, and if the nerve damage is limited.
+Some people have no disability.
 Others have a partial or complete loss of movement, function, or sensation.